-We’re proud to be working with two of Australia’s most lauded architects – Glenn Murcutt AO and Angelo Candalepas – who will ensure the new Royal Far West health and wellbeing campus becomes a beacon for smart, modern and contemporary design that respects its surroundings and its proximity to the world-renowned Manly Beach.
+We’re proud to be working with two of Australia’s most lauded architects – Glenn Murcutt AO and Angelo Candalepas – who will ensure the new Royal Far West becomes a beacon for smart, modern and contemporary design that respects its surroundings and its proximity to the world-renowned Manly Beach.

-Glenn and Angelo will deliver on our vision of creating a wellbeing campus that will not only help secure our future in a highly responsible way, but also allow Royal Far West to grow and help new generations of country children.
+Glenn and Angelo will deliver on our vision of creating a vibrant, healthful and beautiful place that will not only help secure our future in a highly responsible way, but also allow Royal Far West to grow and help new generations of country children.

 Glenn Murcutt AO